Spending a night in the Wadi Rum desert in Jordan

 Iulia Vasile

-Iulia is a blogger, engineer, freelance copywriter and travel enthusiast.
-She sees travel as the ultimate tool for self-improvement and personal growth and that's the main topic of her blog, Juliasomething.com.
+Iulia is a travel expert, blogger, engineer, freelance copywriter, and a curiosity-driven personality.
+She sees travel as the ultimate tool for self-improvement and personal growth, and that's the main topic of her blog, Juliasomething.com.

 View stories